Udit8348/RUST/README.md

 - enhanced for loop adds more safety to the code and iterates through arrays faster since the compiler does not need to check for bounds

 ## Ownership
 In rust a big memory management concept is the notion that a reference can only have one owner.
 If we reassign a reference, then the reference belongs to the newest owner.
 One example of this could be creating a string, then assigning the reference to a new variable.
 If we try to use the original, we will get an error.
 (Look it up using `rustc --explain E0382`)
 - simply states: a variable was used after its contents were moved elsewhere
-- resolutions: use a Copy, Clone, or pass by reference
+- resolutions: use a Copy, Clone, or pass by reference (or just use & to get a reference)
 - read more in rust book chapter 4

+### References
+If we want to modify a reference, we need to have ownership over it

+---

+## Testing in Rust

 ## Other
-Terminator, move between windows alt + arrow [Parameter vs Argument](https://stackoverflow.com/a/23992345)
+Terminator, move between windows alt + arrow

+[Parameter vs Argument](https://stackoverflow.com/a/23992345)

+### rusttest.rs
+located in manual, it is a hello world [equivalent](https://www.techrepublic.com/article/how-to-install-rust-on-linux/) for rust that demonstrates how to manually compile for rust